Kotlin/dataframe/docs/StardustDocs/topics/pivot.md

 </tab></tabs>
 <!---END-->

-By default, when aggregation function produces several values for data group, column hierarchy in resulting `DataFrame` will be indexed first by pivot keys and then by the names of aggregated values.
+By default, when aggregation function produces several values for single data group, column hierarchy in resulting `DataFrame` will be indexed first by pivot keys and then by the names of aggregated values.
 To reverse this order so that resulting columns will be indexed first by names of aggregated values and then by pivot keys, use `separate=true` flag that is available in multi-result aggregation operations, such as `aggregate` or `<stat>For`:

 <!---FUN pivotSeparate-->